 Semolina comes in various sizes.
 It is important to use the small sized or fine variety for this dish.
 You can use 3 tbsp olive oil and skip the butter if you wish, but I love to use the butter at times for the colour and taste it gives the potatoes.

 2 cups (500ml) water + 1 tsp salt for cooking potatoes

 500gm/1 lb baby potatoes

 3 tbsp fine semolina

-½ tsp paprika flakes (use more to make it spicier)
+½ tsp paprika flakes or red chili powder (use more to make it spicier)

 2 tbsp chopped coriander (cilantro)

 In a frying pan or skillet on the lowest flame, roast the semolina until golden brown.
 This should take about 3 to 4 minutes.
 Keep aside.
 In a pan, bring the water to a boil and add in the salt and scrubbed potatoes and cook till tender until the potatoes can be pierced with a fork or a knife.
 Cool and peel the potatoes.